Skip to content

 Why this lands as a live, in-restaurant activation

 This is not a message about love.
 It is love turned into a participation currency inside the restaurant.
-That shift matters because it changes the role of the customer from viewer to performer, and it gives the brand a moment that is inherently human.
+Here, “participation currency” means the customer’s action is the payment.

 It also keeps the barrier to entry low.
 The “payment” is something almost anyone can do immediately, without preparation, without downloading anything, and without needing a special environment.